-In the winter of 1996, discussions about forming a West Portland area Waldorf School began to take place among a small group of parents.
+In the winter of 1996, discussions about forming a West Portland-area Waldorf school began to take place among a small group of parents.
 As winter turned to spring, the decision was made to begin in the fall with one small kindergarten.
-Robert Adams became the first teacher of Cedarwood School, welcoming four children and their families in October of 1997.
-Robert Adams recalls, “In naming the school, the council reflected on various ideas, and we were talking about cedar trees, if left undisturbed, they will take over the whole forest.
+Robert Adams became the first teacher of Cedarwood School, welcoming four children and their families in October 1997.
+Adams recalls: “In naming the school, the council reflected on various ideas, and we were talking about cedar trees, if left undisturbed, they will take over the whole forest.
 We felt this was a powerful statement and after three days of deliberation, took the name Cedarwood School.”
-The school found a site in the basement of a church on SW Taylor’s Ferry Road and the kindergarten had a home.
-The seeds of the school were truly planted and Cedarwood began to grow.
+The school found a site in the basement of a church on Southwest Taylors Ferry Road, and the kindergarten had a home.

-In February of that first year, the KinderMorning pre-kindergarten began and by the fall of the following year, September 1998, Cedarwood School had two pre-kindergarten classes, a full kindergarten class and a first grade class.
-By the fall of 1999, the school had outgrown the available rooms in the church, so Cedarwood acquired a guest house in a home next to the church and moved its pre-kindergarten programs to “the cottage”, making room in the church for grade one and two.
+In February of that first year, the KinderMorning pre-kindergarten began, and by the fall of the following year, September 1998, Cedarwood School had two pre-kindergarten classes, a full kindergarten class and a first-grade class.
+By the fall of 1999, the school had outgrown the available rooms in the church, so Cedarwood acquired a guest house in a home next to the church and moved its pre-kindergarten programs to “the cottage,” making room in the church for Grades 1 and 2.

-As enrollment grew and the lease on the Taylor’s Ferry side expired, a site search began for a permanent location.
+As enrollment grew and the lease on the Taylors Ferry site expired, a search began for a permanent location.
 In the summer of 2000, Cedarwood School found and purchased its new home, the historic Neighborhood House at Lair Hill Park.
-The community moved the school into the building two weeks before school began, in September of 2000, with an additional kindergarten bringing the number of kindergarten classes to three.
-The grades had grown to grade four and the community was thriving.
+The community moved the school into the building two weeks before school began, in September 2000, with an additional kindergarten bringing the number of kindergarten classes to three.
+The school had grown to Grade 4 and the community was thriving.

-When the school purchased the Neighborhood House, the city gave a timeline for the school to follow in renovating the building and bringing it up to code.
-Through many summers of construction, the school has replaced the roof and had the roof and walls earthquake retrofitted, replaced the plumbing and remodeled all of the bathrooms, and redesigned the classrooms to make them fit our needs.
-The school continues to grow and in the fall of 2006, we moved the curriculum into the middle school with the addition of grade seven.
-Cedarwood School became a full eight-grade Waldorf school in the fall of 2007, ten years after the school opened its doors to four families.
-Now, with over 240 students and a full array of subject classes, we continue our visioning and plan to add a new wing to our building by September of 2010 so that we can maximize the programmatic potential of the school to serve our full pre-kindergarten through eighth grade program.
+When the school purchased the Neighborhood House, the city gave the school a timeline for renovating the building and bringing it up to code.
+Through many summers of construction, the school has replaced the roof, retrofitted the roof and walls for earthquake, replaced the plumbing, remodeled all of the restrooms, and redesigned the classrooms to make them fit our needs.
+The school continues to grow, and in the fall of 2006, we moved the curriculum into middle school with the addition of Grade 7.
+Cedarwood School became a full eight-grade Waldorf school in the fall of 2007, 10 years after the school opened its doors to four families.

 History of Neighborhood House